Vonng/pigsty/docs/v-pgsql.md

   * `balance`

-  The algorithm used by haproxy load balancing, the optional policy is `roundrobin` and `leastconn`, the default is `roundrobin`.
+  In the algorithm used by haproxy load balancing, the optional policy is `roundrobin` and `leastconn`, the default is `roundrobin`.

   * `default_server_options`

-  Default options for Haproxy backend server instances:
+  Default options for Haproxy backend server ins:

   `'inter 3s fastinter 1s downinter 5s rise 3 fall 3 on-marked-down shutdown-sessions slowstart 30s maxconn 3000 maxqueue 128 weight 100'`